wsprague-nu/doranet/samples/3-writing-operators.md

 ((MolDatBasic('O=C(O)CCCCO'),),)
 ```

-As you can see, the operators correctly recognize the presence/non-presence of ring bonds and perform their role accordingly.
+This demonstrates that, with some additional syntax, the operators will correctly recognize the presence/non-presence of ring bonds and perform their role accordingly.

 ## Product Specificity and Explicit Hydrogens